-Through its medically patent pending and doctor-endorsed classes, The Hall Method empowers dancers, at all levels, to become physically strong, flexible, and resilient athletes.
+Through its medically patented and doctor-endorsed classes, The Hall Method empowers dancers, at all levels, to become physically strong, flexible, and resilient athletes.
 The Hall Method prepares dancers to meet the demands of their training, career, and artistic expression with confidence and free of injury.

 WHAT IS THE HALL METHOD?